7 Steps to Finding a Qualified Iboga or Ibogaine Provider

 Find a provider who will answer questions about the process

 Make sure the provider you choose is willing to answer your questions.
-If you have specific concerns or worries, it’s important that your provider address them head-on.
+If you have specific concerns or worries, your provider must address them head-on.

 One question, in particular, should be addressed: What is their experience with iboga?